EDIpack/EDIpack2.0/doc/edipack2.rst

 :ref:`Exact Diagonalization <diag>`
 =================================================================

-This part of the |edipack2| code implements the exact diagonalization of the general, single-site, multi-orbital quantum impurity problem in each of the specific symmetry implemented in the code.
+This part of the |edipack| code implements the exact diagonalization of the general, single-site, multi-orbital quantum impurity problem in each of the specific symmetry implemented in the code.
 The operational modes are selected by the variable